اَعُوْذُ بِاللهِ مِنَ الشَّيْطَانِ الرَّجِيْمِ

 - Cook the spices for 10-15 minutes on medium heat making sure that they do not burn

-- Add the boiled water to the pan
+- Add the hot water to the pan

-- Cook for 15-20 minutes until the lamb is tender
+- Cook for 15-20 minutes until the masala has thickened according to personal preference

-- Add the remaining finely chopped coriander leaves and mix in
+- Add the finely chopped coriander leaves and the crushed cumin seeds